agdsn/pycroft/README.md

 - Run the `distribute.sh` script afterwards in order to upload the new version to PyPi

+## Tips&Tricks with Celery

+Tasks can be executed manually as follows:
+- run a shell: `docker-compose run --rm dev-app shell`
+- activate the venv: `. ~/venv/bin/activate`
+- run a `celery` command: `celery -A pycroft.task call pycroft.task.execute_scheduled_tasks`

+If any issues come up, ensure that the `dummy-worker` is not started and restart the actual celery worker.

 ## Troubleshooting

 Due to laziness, prefix every bash-snippet with